Ron-Burg/RockPaperScissors/README.md

    - Paste the private key
    - Click "Import"

+6. Update the factory contract address in the app:
+   - Open `src/FactoryApp.js`
+   - Update the `factoryAddress` constant with the address from step 3

-6. Start the web app (in a new terminal):
+7. Start the web app:
    ```bash
    bun run start
    ```
    The application will be available at `http://localhost:3000`

+## Architecture

+The application uses a factory pattern:
+- `RockPaperScissorsFactory`: Creates individual game contracts
+- Each player can create their own game contract and become its owner
+- Players can join any existing game by providing the game ID

+This approach solves ownership permissions and scales better than a single-contract approach.

-## Development
+## Features

-The project uses:
-- Bun for package management and running scripts
-- Hardhat for smart contract development
-- React for the frontend

-### Available Commands

-- `bun run node` - Start the Hardhat network
-- `bun run deploy` - Deploy the contract
-- `bun run start` - Start the React development server
+### Account Change Detection
+The application automatically detects when a user changes their MetaMask account or disconnects their wallet:
+- Updates the UI to reflect the current connected account
+- Reinitializes web3 connections when accounts change
+- Handles wallet disconnection gracefully

+For more details on how this works, see [Account Change Detection Documentation](docs/AccountChangeDetection.md).

 ## Troubleshooting

-1. **MetaMask Connection Issues**
+### MetaMask Connection Issues
-   - Ensure MetaMask is connected to the Hardhat network
+- Make sure you're connected to the Hardhat network (Chain ID: 1337)
-   - Check if you're using the correct chain ID (1337)
+- Check the browser console for connection details
-   - Make sure the Hardhat node is running
+- Ensure the Hardhat node is running at http://127.0.0.1:8545

 ### Contract Interaction Failures
-- Verify the contract address in your application
+- Verify the factory contract address in the FactoryApp.js file
 - Check if you have enough test ETH in your account
 - Ensure the Hardhat node is running